alabid/simpleskiplist/README.md

 SimpleSkiplist
 ==============

-An implementation of a skip list for my Probabilistic Data Structures class.
+An implementation of a skip list in python for my "Probabilistic Data Structures" class.

 Intro
 -----